Inverse Law of Sharpness and Accuracy

 - It's the same thing with Samurai Jack.
 He only uses his sword to its full potential against robots and Aku, who seems to be made of pure evil and therefore has no blood.
 Whenever he fights a living being (not often) he somehow finds a way to not actually cut them, if he even uses his sword at all.

-- Semi-averted in the Thundercats Reboot.
+- Zig-zagged in ThunderCats (2011).
 Bloodless Carnage is in full effect, but you see Lion-O (and, at times, Mumm-Ra or his generals) slashing through scores of enemies with his/their bladed weapons.
 Of course, said weapons are glowing with energy at the time, so you COULD say they're knock-out blows, but considering that the series started with the kingdom of Thundera getting destroyed and Never Say "Die" being averted whenever appropriate (including Lion-O falling off a cliff, drowning, ACTUALLY BEING DEAD but earning his way back to life) it's just as likely that the expected is happening.

 - In Skysurfer Strike Force Sliced Ice and Skysurfer One both have swords.
 Ice's is metal alloy and can cast freezing attacks, but is rarely seen being used as a real sword.
 Sky's is a hilt that can project a flameblade, and literally can not hurt the bad guys; at one point, it goes right through Replicon without hurting him, although it cuts the jet he is in right in half.
 Replicon's guns (as big as he wants them) never seem to hit anything ever.
 Even when it's his head that's the gun.